radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 Ground Credit is the blueprint for any organization to help users build a credit Ground in Web3 Society by utilizing SBT characteristics.

+Ground Credit also help lending protocol operators to use the Credit Service, allow automated credit scoring and debt-tracking through credit user's data.

 ### Main Features

 The blueprint is for web3 organizations to manage user's credit through making use of Soul Bound Tokens (SBTs).